sarahfoudaa/Arabic-Name-Entity-Recognition-/README.md

 disclaimer: the model weights and the results are of 6 epochs

-# structure of the project
+# Structure of the project

 ```
 RDI-NER